 And my students had a chance at more than 20% in just three hours.

-But sometimes the gains from a W can be even bigger.
+But sometimes the gains from a “W” can be even bigger.

-Like this one we found by looking back at great W patterns on KE Holdings.
+Like this one we found by looking back at historical data of the best of the best “W” patterns on KE Holdings.